ppgia-unifor/TsetFall_dataset/README.md

 │  └─ [list of videos]
 └─ ground_truth.csv
 ```
-To access this content please fill the following [form](https://forms.gle/fxcDziZSrp4zL9Uc6) to aquire the decode key.
+To access this content please fill the following [form](https://forms.gle/fxcDziZSrp4zL9Uc6) to acquire the decode key.
 You can find the download link [here](https://mega.nz/folder/u9dynToD).

 ## Authors <a name = "authors"></a>